-Being able to make money while you sleep requires some upfront effort.
-But your mailbox money system can soon yield ongoing residual income with minimal additional work.
+Being able to make money in your sleep requires some upfront effort.
+Fortunately, it’s not impossible to earn residual income with minimal ongoing work.

 What is Mailbox Money?

 Mailbox money consists of multiple streams of residual income you create to assist with building wealth.
 The idea came from rapper Nipsey Hussle’s 2014 mixtape, Mailbox Money.

 Nipsey got the idea for this project after reading about how to make passive income.
 The album launched as a free album with several money-related tracks.
 Limited first editions sold for $1,000.

 Part of what he liked about the concept was that you don’t need lots of money to start creating additional revenue streams.

 For example, some ideas only require a minimum investment of $10 to get started.